coldatlas/Tic-Tac-Toe/README.md

 Tic Tac Toe project

 This project is creating a terminal Tic Tac Toe game using Ruby.
+Using 4 steps of creating on github.

 ## Built With
  Ruby